Hello horror geeks!

 So it’s time for 100 Days of Horror.
 In which we (attempt to, for many of us) watch 100 horror films we’ve not seen in the 100 days leading up to Halloween and post about them in some form.

 This project is Kim’s child (that and her cat Millie).
 Kim has done fully for six years, first coming up with idea with Horror Honeys (no longer updated site: http://www.thehorrorhoneys.com/) and their magazine Belladonna and now with us here at City of Geek.
 Bob has tried the last three – ultimately reaching 100 in March from ’17 and January in ’18’s attempts.
 This year let’s make it!
 Bowie knows how Cody and Tony ddo.
 Maybe they’ll pop in.
 This year Bob is challenging himself to make a video review for each entry the day after watching it (so that #100 is on the day itself).

 This page will keep a running tab on what we’re watching here, both from us updating as needed or pulling info from the dedicated Facebook group with a few dozen people (as of July 24th 169 members) giving it the ol’ college try.
 Join us and let us know how you’re doing!
-Whatever you post on the group, I’ll repost here (unless you tell me not to) Give recommendations!
+Whatever you post on the group, I’ll repost here (unless you tell me not to) You want to see the comments for those remarks?
+Visit the facebook group.
+Give recommendations!
 Give your reviews!
 Join us on a few live tweets along the way!